MahmudulAlam/Unified-Gesture-and-Fingertip-Detection/README.md

 }
 ```

-## Dataset 📁
+## Dataset :card_index_dividers:
 [![Dataset](https://img.shields.io/badge/download-dataset-bf1bfa.svg?longCache=true&style=flat)](https://drive.google.com/drive/folders/14LIb1Zj5yXgmvbifwn5A1fiaiL0r-RRh?usp=sharing)

 <p align="justify">
   The proposed gesture recognition and fingertip detection model is trained by employing <a href="https://openaccess.thecvf.com/content_ICCV_2017_workshops/papers/w11/Wu_YOLSE_Egocentric_Fingertip_ICCV_2017_paper.pdf">Scut-Ego-Gesture Dataset</a> which has a total of eleven different single hand gesture datasets.
 Among the eleven different gesture datasets, eight of them are considered for experimentation.
 A detailed explanation about the partition of the dataset along with the list of the images used in the training, validation, and the test set is provided in the <a href="https://github.com/MahmudulAlam/Unified-Gesture-and-Fingertip-Detection/tree/master/dataset#dataset-description">dataset/</a> folder.
-You can <a href="https://drive.google.com/drive/folders/14LIb1Zj5yXgmvbifwn5A1fiaiL0r-RRh?usp=sharing">download</a> 💾🔽 the pre-processed dataset that was used for experimentation.
+You can <a href="https://drive.google.com/drive/folders/14LIb1Zj5yXgmvbifwn5A1fiaiL0r-RRh?usp=sharing">download</a> 💾:file_folder: the pre-processed dataset that was used for experimentation.
 The shared folder also contains two python scripts to load the dataset.
 </p>

 ## Network Architecture 🕸️